-You can purchase your lessons and print off the release form at the bottom of this page!
+You can print off the release form at the bottom of this page!

 Getting your child started in a new activity can be very overwhelming, especially when it is an activity that is new to you as well.
 We are here to answer your questions and guide you in every way.
 Below you will find some helpful information to get you started.

 You are encouraged to come watch others ride at Twin Lakes.
 You, or your child, will pick up a lot and learn much faster by watching the more experienced riders, and the show horses.
 There are people to watch every day.
 Saturday is a busy day and a great day to stop by and watch.